 Methamphetamine, also known as meth, is a stimulant that has been growing in popularity nationwide since the 1990s.
-Meth is a highly addictive stimulant that can result in meth withdrawal symptoms, or worse, meth overdose.
-At Clearbrook Treatment Centers, we offer a crystal meth rehab program to help patients find their sobriety from addiction.
+Meth is a highly addictive stimulant that can result in meth withdrawal symptoms or, worse, meth overdose.
+Our Clearbrook rehab locations offer treatment for meth addiction to help patients find their sobriety from addiction.
 Whether someone is struggling with pill, powder, or crystal meth addiction, our Northeast addictions treatment centers are here to help.

 What Does Meth Do to the Brain?